alevnyacow/revars/README.md

     events: []
 });

-// You are able to use any count of Revars in application. const [rectangle, useRectangleRerender] = buildRevar({
+// You are able to use any count of Revars in application const [rectangle, useRectangleRerender] = buildRevar({
     width: 0,
     height: 0
 });
 ```

-Simple and powerful! 🚀

 # 📔 API